 Bean breeders in North American generally avoided modifying days to flowering over the years of the CDBN, to protect matching of phenology to specific production environments.
-However, when Type II architecture was introduced from Mesoamerica race into the Durango/Jalisco race, the first entries with this architecture showed delayed flowering (Vandemark et al. 2014).
+However, when Type II architecture was introduced from Mesoamerica race into the Durango/Jalisco race, the first entries with this architecture showed delayed flowering, which prevented pod set on lower nodes (Vandemark et al. 2014).
 Our strongest association for days to flowering was near the candidate gene KNU.
 This gene is a candidate for the gene Higher response (Hr) (Gu et al. 1998), which affects flowering time.
 A BLAST analysis of RAPD primers from previous work constrains the location of Hr between 1.4 and 21Mb on Pv01 (Gu et al. 1998).
 Hr is thus a plausible candidate for the peak at 13Mb.
 Hr is known to be in LD with the common bean gene terminal flower 1 (PvTFL1 or fin) on Pv01, a major determinacy gene in common bean, (Repinski et al. 2012).
 Thus, this gene could plausibly have been introduced during the introduction of Type II architecture.

 The primary disease resistance phenotype introduced into entries in the CDBN over the past 30 years was bean rust resistance.
 Bean rust (Uromyces appendiculatus) was a major disease in North America in the 20th century (Zaumeyer 1947).
 Though the first rust resistant varieties were released in the 1940’s (Zaumeyer 1947), rust was primarily controlled by chemicals prior to the concerted introduction of rust resistance genes in the mid-1980s (Kelly 2001).
 Our strongest association for rust damage score fell just upstream of the gene model Phvul.011G193100, which maps in the interval suggested to contain the resistance gene Ur-3 (Hurtado-Gonzales et al. 2017).
 Initially described by Ballantyne (1978), Ur-3 was the first gene aggressively used by US breeders to address bean rust in the mid-1980s (Hurtado-Gonzales et al. 2017).
 Combining Ur-3 and Ur-11 provides resistance against all known rust races (Pastor-Corrales et al. 2003), and the two genes formed the basis of breeding efforts to pyramid major bean rust resistance genes that led to the release of pinto, great northern, and black bean germplasm currently used in breeding programs.
-The alternate allele was present in the early years of the CDBN data in the Mesoamerican race but was either absent or rare in the Durango/Jalisco race in the CDBN until 1988, when it appeared in the pinto Sierra and the great northern variety Starlight.
+The alternate allele was present in the early years of the CDBN data in the Mesoamerican race but was either absent or rare in the Durango/Jalisco race in the CDBN until 1988, when it was observed in the pinto Sierra and the great northern variety Starlight.
 The alternate allele was not widely distributed in the Durango/Jalisco race until the mid-1990’s (Figure S3d).
 These results agree with the known timing of breeding for rust resistance.